Responsibility & Sustainability

 Avoiding pollution is more difficult, because nearly every material has some drawback.
 Natural fibres tend to involve pesticides, synthetics can shed microplastics or are petroleum-based, leather tanneries frequently use toxic chemicals, and so forth.
 Our approach is to source our fabrics from reputable mills – those who care for the environment just as we do – and favour ones close to us, so that transport is minimized.
 In addition, we try to eliminate unnecessary packaging like low-density polyethylene which is non-biodegradable and not recycled at the household level.

-Lastly, all our factories are located in Europe and supervised by us to ensure the well-being of the workers.
+Lastly, our factories are located in Europe and select parts of the Far East, and are supervised by us to ensure the well-being of the workers.
 Nothing of ours will ever be made in a “sweatshop.”
 Remember that the cheap clothes found on the high street are only cheap because of the high costs to the environment and the low wages paid the people who make them.